Battling Diabetes Stigma: The Impact of Social Disqualification

 Findings from Nishio Ikuko and Chujo Masami echo what Jamal and Guimont describe.
 Their research examined stigma and coping strategies in adults with type 1 diabetes.
 Patients reported having a negative self-image and feeling like an outcast.
 Twenty-four adult interviews revealed that patients coped with the stigma by hiding their disease, or “pretending to be healthy,” by neglecting self-care.
 If these coping strategies failed, they would resort to limiting social interactions.

 We’re fraught with examples where society, whether consciously or unconsciously, disqualifies those with diabetes.
 This is unfair.
 You wouldn’t hear derogatory labels for cancer patients, would you?
 We call them warriors, not “canceric” or lazy, and we’re mindful not to pass judgement.
 The disease does not define the person, and the diabetes community does not need disapproval; instead, it needs empathy and support.
 Let’s not add to the burden of managing diabetes.
 The stigma bears a heavy weight on self-management and can lead to poor health outcomes.
 Let’s strike out the stigma and put a stop to this blame and shame.

 *A special thanks to Narmeen Jamal and Felice Guimont for sharing their struggles and journey with diabetes.
 You are an inspiration.

 Do you have diabetes and struggle to manage blood sugars?
 Discover the 10 most important steps you can take to manage out-of-control blood sugar levels.

-Catch Shahzadi and Felice on ReverseD, the first docu-series, tackling diabetes, by Charles Mattocks.
-RevereseD was seen on Discovery Life Channel this past Summer and is currently being aired on Cox Communications.
+Catch Shahzadi on ReverseD, the first docu-series, tackling diabetes.
+RevereseD was aired on Discovery Life Channel and Cox Communications.